Skip to contents

 uti

-(Urinary Tract Infection) A vector with logicals (TRUE or FALSE) to specify whether a UTI specific interpretation from the guideline should be chosen.
+(Urinary Tract Infection) a vector (or column name) with logicals (TRUE or FALSE) to specify whether a UTI specific interpretation from the guideline should be chosen.
 For using as.sir() on a data.frame, this can also be a column containing logicals or when left blank, the data set will be searched for a column 'specimen', and rows within this column containing 'urin' (such as 'urine', 'urina') will be regarded isolates from a UTI.
 See Examples.

 conserve_capped_values